Harvard Language Revealed

 HOLLIS - An acronym that stands for the Harvard Online Library Information System.
 Refers to the online catalog and now also to the suite of electronic resources that the libraries make available via the HOLLIS Portal.

 House - The residences of sophomores, juniors, and seniors.
 Harvard Houses were modeled on the college systems of Oxford and Cambridge Universities, in England.

 HSPH - Harvard T. H. Chan School of Public Health

 HUIT - Harvard University Information Technology, the group that manages student internet access, email, etc.

 HUL - Harvard University Library (the entire library system).

 ICG - Instructional Computing Group

-K-School - Kennedy School of Government
+K-School - Harvard Kennedy School